anna-222/stableWeb/README.md

 "stableWeb" is a project created with the React.js library.
 The site also uses the libraries :
--React Router for routing in React.
-It enables the navigation among views of various components in a React Application, allows changing the browser URL
--SWR library for data fetching
+React Router for routing in React.
+It enables the navigation among views of various components in a React Application, allows changing the browser URL and SWR library for data fetching

 To stylize elements is used Css and Tailwind CSS framework